Dan-njuguna/Dan-njuguna/README.md

     - Working towards certifications in Data Science and Cloud Computing.
     - Committed to expanding my skill set and achieving professional milestones.
     - Pursuing a Bachelor's Degree in Software Engineering.

-Feel free to customize and expand upon this README as needed.
-Best of luck with your software engineering journey! 🌟👩‍💻🚀